danigrande/ai-product-strategy/02-the-moat/data-flywheel.md

 **What the system captures today:**

-1. **Static profile fields** (`User.js:7-11`): Each user has `likes: [String]`, `dislikes: [String]`, `humor_style: String` (sarcastic, friendly, epic, serious, troll), `ai_personality: String` (7 options).
+1. **Static profile fields**: Each user has `likes: [String]`, `dislikes: [String]`, `humor_style: String` (sarcastic, friendly, epic, serious, troll), `ai_personality: String` (7 options).
 These are set manually by the user through the profile screen and read by the bot on every interaction.

-2. **Short-term RAG memory** (`ragService.js:43-104`): The last 30 messages in the group mentioning the player are retrieved as `chatContext` and injected into the bot's prompt.
+2. **Short-term RAG memory**: The last 30 messages in the group mentioning the player are retrieved as `chatContext` and injected into the bot's prompt.
 This gives the bot awareness of recent banter and inside jokes, but the context window is limited — older messages fall out.

-3. **Repetition avoidance** (`groqEngine.js:30-38`): The last 3 bot outputs per personality are tracked to prevent catchphrase repetition.
+3. **Repetition avoidance**: The last 3 bot outputs per personality are tracked to prevent catchphrase repetition.
 This is a local anti-spam mechanism, not a learning loop.

 **What the system does not do:**